Tornjk/SharpTox/README.md

 Feel free to contribute!

-## Outdated
+## Remarks

-This version of SharpTox in this repository targeted libtox of version 0.1.X.
+I do not really maintain this version of SharpTox!
+I aim to have a base to play with and be able to use the basic features of Tox in C#!

+Feel free to contribute but do not expect a working version!

-The current version of libtox (0.2.2) is not supported.
+The current version I program against is 0.2.3 of toxcore.

 ### Things you'll need